Debra Evans: Biography

 In 1978, she developed and taught Parents Preparing in Christ (PPC), a class series for expectant Christian couples in Michigan (1978–1981) and Nebraska (1982–1990).
 Immediately after her graduation in 1983 from the University of Nebraska–Lincoln (BA, University Studies in Family Wellness and Reproductive Health), Evans wrote her first non-fiction book, The Complete Guide to Childbirth, based on her research for the PPC curriculum.
-Following the book’s publication in 1986, she has continued to author many additional works, including Beauty and the Best, Kindred Hearts, Blessing Your Husband, and Blessing Your Grown Children.
+Following the book's publication in 1986, she has continued to author many additional works, including Beauty and the Best, Kindred Hearts, Blessing Your Husband, and Blessing Your Grown Children.

-From 1989-1996, Evans was contributing editor of Christian Parenting Today.
+From 1989 to 1996, Evans was contributing editor of Christian Parenting Today.

 Since 1986, Evans has appeared as a featured guest on over five hundred radio and television interviews.
-Her participation in the panel discussion on reproductive technology and embryonic stem cell research (taped on March 7, 1990 by Family Christian Broadcasting Network–KFCB, Concord, California) was awarded the 1990 Angel Award for Best Network Documentary.
+Her participation in the panel discussion on reproductive technology and embryonic stem cell research (taped on March 7, 1990, by Family Christian Broadcasting Network–KFCB, Concord, California) was awarded the 1990 Angel Award for Best Network Documentary.

 Her seventh book, Without Moral Limits, resulted in invitations for Evans to serve as a member of the Colloquium on Medical Ethics held at Trinity Evangelical Divinity School (1989) and the Christianity Today Institute Forum on Birth Control (1991), with subsequent statements and articles published in the New England Journal of Medicine (1990) and Christianity Today (1991).
 She was a signatory of the statement, “On human embryos and medical research: an appeal for ethically responsible science and public policy."